osteele/imu-tools/README.md

 ## Command-Line Testing

 Copy `config/network.ini.tmpl` to `config/network.ini` and fill in the values.
+If you are running an MQTT broker on your development computer, you may leave the new file unchanged.

 Run `pipenv run mqtt-sub` to run an MQTT client that prints messages to the terminal.